 For the comparison of field-normalized scores, it was necessary to have the same institutional publication set from each database.
 To reach this goal, we started with the WoS database that includes disambiguated publication data for German universities.
 We focused on the publication years from 2013 to 2017 (to have citation windows of at least five years), and the document types article and review (i.e., only substantial publications).
 We only considered papers in the following OECD subject categories: Natural sciences, Engineering, Medicine, and Social Sciences.
-In other subject categories, the use of bibliometrics might be questionable.
+In other subject categories, the use of bibliometrics is questionable because the coverage of the literature in the databases is mainly not given.
 We restricted the publications only to those with DOIs.
 This focus simplified the collection of a common data set across the four databases and missed only at most 4% of the initial dataset in each publication year.
-In order to have reliable data across the publication years, we chose the 48 universities that published more than 3,000 papers between 2013 and 2017.
-The final WoS dataset consisted of 363,020 publications.
+In order to have reliable data across the publication years, we chose the 48 universities that published more than 3,000 papers in total between 2013 and 2017.
+The final WoS dataset consisted of 363,020 publications, which were successively matched with the other databases by retaining only available and unique DOIs in the respective database.
 The match of the WoS data with data from the other databases using the DOI resulted in a common dataset with 334,511 papers.
 In all databases, citations were counted until the end of 2020.